-It is the goal of Indiana State University to expand the partnership with parents/guardian in encouraging students to make reasonable, responsible, and health decisions about alcohol and otherdrugs.
-In addition, we knowthat there is a strong association between a declining academic performance and theillegal abuse/useofalcoholand otherdrugs by our students.
+It is the goal of Indiana State University to expand the partnership with parents/guardian in encouraging students to make reasonable, responsible, and health decisions about alcohol and other drugs.
+In addition, we know that there is a strong association between a declining academic performance and the illegal abuse/use of alcohol and other drugs by our students.
 By notifying parents/guardians of violations of this nature, we have the opportunity to work together to aid in the academic success and health social integration of our students.

-If a student under the age of 21 is found responsible of violating the 3.3.3 Drug Related Behavior and/or 3.3.4 Alcohol Related Behavior of the Code of Student Conduct, ISU Student Conduct and Integrity will notify the student's parents/guardians in writing.
+If a student under the age of 21 is found responsible of violating the 3.3.3 Drug Related Behavior and/or 3.3.4 Alcohol Related Behavior of the Code of Student Conduct, the Office of Student Support and Accountability will notify the student's parents/guardians in writing.